EntitySpaces/Punchout/README.md

 Controls Currently Under Development
 ---------------------
 **poGrid** - A fully HTML true Knockout control with both server side and client side paging, sorting, and more.
-We are just getting under way.
-There is a sample in the Examples folder (in the Non-EntitySpaces folder)
+There are samples in the Examples folder.

 Two Types of Controls
 ---------------------